1966–67 NHL season: Playoff bracket

+The top four teams in the league qualified for the playoffs.
+In the semifinals, the first-place team played the third-place team, while the second-place team faced the fourth-place team, with the winners advancing to the Stanley Cup Finals.
+In both rounds, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

 Semifinals

 (1) Chicago Black Hawks vs. (3) Toronto Maple Leafs

 Despite Chicago's impressive regular season marks, it was the third seed Toronto Maple Leafs who beat the Black Hawks in the first round of the playoffs.

 (2) Montreal Canadiens vs. (4) New York Rangers

 Montreal swept the Rangers in four games.